website logo

 6. Repeat running the orders (step 4.) and data copying command (step 5.) a few more times until the difference would be negligible, then

-7. Stop the storage node (see How do I shutdown my node for system maintenance? )
+7. Stop the storage node (see How do I shut down my node for system maintenance? )

 8. Remove the old container